Is There a Maximum Out-of-Pocket Spending Limit With Medicare?

 All 2023 Medicare Advantage plans must include an out-of-pocket maximum that can be no higher than $8,300 for in-network care for the year.
 Most Medicare Advantage plans voluntarily set an out-of-pocket maximum that is lower than the required limit in order to make the plan more attractive to consumers.

 The majority of Medicare Advantage plans cover prescription medications.
 Some of these plans may feature a separate out-of-pocket maximum exclusively for prescription drugs.

 Do Medicare Part D Prescription Drug Plans Have an Out-Of-Pocket Maximum in 2023?

 Medicare Part D plans do not have an out-of-pocket maximum in the same way that Medicare Advantage plans do.
 However, Medicare Part D plans have what’s called a “catastrophic coverage” phase, which works similar to an out-of-pocket maximum.

 As you make deductible and cost-sharing payments for covered drugs, you will accumulate a balance that counts toward your catastrophic coverage amount for the year.
-Once your out-of-pocket spending reaches this number, you will then pay either 5% coinsurance or a $3.70 copayment for generic drugs and $9.20 for brand-name drugs for the remainder of the year.
+Once your out-of-pocket spending reaches this number, you will then pay only small copayments or coinsurance for drugs for the remainder of the year.

-The catastrophic coverage limit for 2021 is $6,550.
-Once you spend that amount on drugs that are covered by your plan, you’ll only pay the low copayment or coinsurance amounts listed above for generic and brand-name drugs through the rest of 2021.
+The Medicare Part D out-of-pocket maximum for 2023 is $7,400.
+Once you spend that amount on drugs that are covered by your plan, you’ll only pay the low copayment or coinsurance amounts listed above for generic and brand-name drugs through the rest of 2023.